Benson Henderson: UFC Lightweight Championship

 Henderson faced Frankie Edgar on February 26, 2012, at UFC 144.
 Henderson defeated Edgar via unanimous decision to become the new UFC Lightweight Champion.
 Both participants earned Fight of the Night honors for their performance.

 A rematch with Edgar took place on August 11, 2012, at UFC 150.
 In a bout that was very tightly contested, Henderson defeated Edgar again, this time via split decision.

 Henderson faced Nate Diaz on December 8, 2012, at UFC on Fox 5.
 Henderson punished Diaz with kicks, superior wrestling and ground and pound, Henderson knocked Diaz down twice with punches and was able to take his back on numerous occasions earning a unanimous decision victory.

 Henderson faced the final Strikeforce Lightweight Champion, and promotional newcomer Gilbert Melendez on April 20, 2013, at UFC on Fox 7.
 Henderson won the fight by a closely contested split decision.
-After 3 consecutive wins to retain the title, Henderson tied BJ Penn with the highest number of title defenses as a lightweight.
+After 3 consecutive wins to retain the title, Henderson tied B.J.
+Penn with the highest number of title defenses as a lightweight.